 First, we feel that in LBGs like See It, players should have broader experience with the game-such that they can see and understand the customs-before they are allowed to create content.
 They should also be exposed to content that, for the most part, achieves the game's implicit goal.
 This should make it so that new game creations created by players would have a greater chance of fulfilling the game's goal as well.
-Our study did not allow us to find out just how much experience players need before creating content, but, in general, this will likely vary on the player, the nature of the game, and the location in which it is being played.
-We also recognize that it may be helpful to simplify the creation process even more than we have done.
+It may also be helpful to simplify the creation process even more than we have done.
 If content is easier to create, players may be more compelled to understand the intricacies of 'good' content creation more quickly.

-Second, it is important to realize that Geocaching is a well-established game; See It is not.
-This means that customs will take time to develop and they will not be there from the onset of the game's creation.
+Second, it is important to realize that Geocaching is a wellestablished game; See It is not.
+This means that customs and norms will take time to develop and they will not necessarily be there from the onset of the game's creation.
 For these reasons, we suggest that new LBGs should reach a sufficient level of maturity before players create content.
 Customs and norms need to first be established and noticeable to players.
-This means that a sufficient level of content must exist in the game to illustrate the game's goals, content needs to be available for a period of time such that a threshold of players can find it and learn from it, and a core group of players need to be actively participating in the game.
-Again, we do not have an answer as to how mature a game should be before incorporating player-generated content or how long it will take to reach a sufficient maturity level.
-The answer to this will certainly vary based on the specific game and its complexity and game administrators will need to carefully monitor the play of their game to know.